jeremyolu/DbClient/README.md

 First create an instance of the SqlDbClient class and provide a valid connection string to properly initialise the client class.
 Call either get or execute methods and provide the query or stored procedure, command type and inputs.
-Inputs can be omitted if there are none and command type can also be omitted if only retriving data from a table.
+Inputs can be omitted if there are none.